-As in the IOSCO report, the first recommendation in this report is to ensure the quality of ESG evaluation and data provision services, based on the recognition that ensuring the quality of ESG evaluation and other service provision is essential for the development of a sound market.
+As in the IOSCO report, the first principle of the Code of Conduct is to ensure the quality of ESG evaluation and data provision services, based on the recognition that ensuring the quality of ESG evaluation and other service provision is essential for the development of a sound market.

-In the same order as in the IOSCO report, this report then discusses: securing human resources necessary to ensure quality (Principle 2); managing independence and conflicts of interest, which is the basis for ensuring quality (Principle 3); transparency, which is also essential for ensuring quality and reliability (Principle 4) and confidentiality (Principle 5).
+In the same order as in the IOSCO report, this Code of Conduct is structured in the following order: securing human resources necessary to ensure quality (Principle 2); managing independence and conflicts of interest, which is the basis for ensuring quality (Principle 3); transparency, which is also essential for ensuring quality and reliability (Principle 4) and confidentiality (Principle 5).